 STT is a kind of turnover tax where the investor has to pay a small tax on the total consideration paid or received in a share transaction.
 STT was introduced in the Budget of 2004 and implemented in Oct 2004.
 The objective behind the levy is to mitigate tax evasion as the same is taxed at source.
 Stocks, futures, option, mutual funds and exchange traded funds come under the ambit of STT.
 The STT applicable in the case of intraday transaction will be different from the one applicable in the case of delivery transaction.
-Likewise, the STT applicable in the case of selling the security will be different from the one applicable in the case of selling the security.
-STT will be applicable in the case of transaction that takes place in the exchanges.
-For availing the exemption in the case of long-term capital gain, the asset under consideration has to be subjected to STT.
+Likewise, the STT applicable in the case of selling the security.
+STT will be different from the one applicable in the case of selling the exemption in the case of long-term capital gain, the asset under consideration has to be subjected to STT.
 Present rate of Security Transaction Tax (STT) is described below.

 SI No. Taxable securities transaction Tax rate from June 1, 2013 up to May 31, 2016 Tax Rate w.e.f.
 June 1, 2016 Payable by 1.
 Purchase of an equity share in a company, where such contract is settled by the actual delivery or transfer of such share or unit.
 0.100 per cent 0.100 per cent Purchaser- on the value of taxable securities transaction based on the volume weighted average price.
 Purchase of a unit of an equity oriented fund, where such contract is settled by the actual delivery or transfer of such share or unit.
 NIL NIL NA 2.
 Sale of a equity share in a company, where such contract is settled by the actual delivery or transfer of such share or unit 0.100 per cent 0.100 per cent Seller - on the value of taxable securities transaction based on the volume weighted average price.
 Sale of a unit of an equity oriented fund, where such contract is settled by the actual delivery or transfer of such share or unit 0.001 per cent 0.001 per cent Seller - on the value of taxable securities transaction based on the volume weighted average price.
-3 Sale of an equity share in a company or a unit of an equity oriented fund, where such contract is 0.025 per 0.025 per Seller - on the value of taxable securities transaction

-settled otherwise than by the actual delivery or transfer of such share or unit. cent cent based on the volume weighted average price.

-4a Sale of an option in 0.017 per 0.05 per cent Seller - on the
+3 Sale of an equity share in a company or a unit of an equity oriented fund, where such contract is 0.025 per 0.025 per Seller - on the value of taxable securities transaction settled otherwise than by the actual delivery or transfer of such share or unit.
+Cent cent based on the volume weighted average price.
+4a Sale of an option in securities 0.017 per cent 0.05 per cent Seller - on the option premium 4b Sale of an option in securities, where option is exercised 0.125 per cent 0.125 per cent Purchaser - on the settlement price.
+4c Sale of a futures in securities 0.010 per cent 0.010 per cent Seller - on the price at which such futures is traded.

-securities cent option

-premium

-4b Sale of an option in 0.125 per 0.125 per Purchaser - on

-securities, where option is cent cent the settlement

-exercised price.

-4c Sale of a futures in 0.010 per 0.010 per Seller - on the

-securities cent cent price at which

-such futures is

-traded.